helloworld-iiitt/CR-Soapbox/README.md

 Student:

-- Bot will ask the user to send the IIITT Roll no to log in.
+- Bot will ask the user to send IIITT Roll no to log in.
 - The bot first extracts the grade from the users roll no, process it and store it in database.
 - if the roll no does not exists then it will send an error message.
 - Then the bot will responds according to the student's requests.